lukelabs/analog-synthesizer-panels/README.md

 ## Warnings

-- These panels were originally printed on 3.18 mm thick aluminium at a size of 90 mm x 223 mm for 2U wide and 45 mm x 223 mm for 1U wide.
-You should double check these panels will fit into your rack before printing or cutting.
+- These panels were originally printed on 3.18 mm thick aluminium at a size of 45 mm x 223 mm for 1U wide and 90 mm x 223 mm for 2U wide.
+You should double-check these panels will fit into your rack before printing or cutting.
 - Each Carbide Create toolpath has a _different_ depth of cut.
 This is to take into account issues with the Shapeoko's belt-driven Z axis.

 ## More information